 - Within the Masters in Book Studies students can opt for the Historical Cartography study path.
 In the first semester students follow a number of general subjects as well as the seminar Map Analysis and Historical GIS, in which a number of individual assignments and collective research projects on historical map materials are set up.

-- Students can also follow the Historical Cartography or History Maps tutorials
+- Students can also follow the tutorials in Historical Cartography or History Maps.

 - In the second semester students do an internship at an institution with an old map collection and conduct their own map history research that culminates in the Master’s thesis..

 Furthermore, Allard Pierson regularly arranges the eight-part volunteer course Historical Cartography to professionals and volunteers who are interested in the history of cartography.
 Teachers are Jansonius curator Peter van der Krogt, Prof. Bram Vannieuwenhuyze, and curator cartography and travel Reinder Storm.
 More information can be obtained from Allard Pierson.